bullet-db/bullet-db.github.io/docs/ui/setup.md

 # The UI Layer

 The Bullet UI lets you easily create and work with Bullet queries and results for your custom data.
-It stores all created queries, results and other metadata in the local browser storage or [LocalStorage](https://www.w3schools.com/html/html5_webstorage.asp).
+It stores all created queries, results and other metadata in the local browser storage or [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).

-While LocalStorage is sufficient for simple usage, UI users can run out of space when a lot of queries and results are being stored.
-We are looking into more robust solutions like [LocalForage](https://localforage.github.io/localForage/).
-See [#9](https://github.com/yahoo/bullet-ui/issues/9).
-This should be landing soon&trade;.

 !!! note "Really!?
-LocalStorage only!?"
+Browser Storage only!?"

     We're serious about the no persistence thing with Bullet!
 And while we're at it, we are also not interested in supporting old browsers.
 Joking aside though, we wanted to keep Bullet as light and simple as possible to start with.
 We can look into extending support from the server-side by adding a database or the like if needed.
 In practice, we have found that this isn't as important as it initially seems.

 ## Prerequisites